Faik Pasha: Gallipoli campaign

 At the beginning of the Gallipoli campaign, Faik was commander of II Corps.
 With two divisions, the corps came under the command of Liman von Sanders's Fifth Army.
 Lieutenant General Weber Pasha wanted Faik Pasha to command the "Right Wing".
 But Liman von Sanders disliked him and he had a quarrel with Faik Pasha about tactics.
 Weber Pasha insisted on his decision.
 At last, unwillingly, von Sanders appointed Faik Pasha to the command of Right Wing.

 He fought during the Battle of Gully Ravine (28 June – 3 July 1915), which was a very bloody battle that resulted in a large number of Ottoman casualties.
 The casualties of the 3rd Battalion, 70th Regiment, on 2 July 1915, amounted to six officers killed, four wounded and 158 personnel killed.
 In addition, a further 285 were wounded.

 Caucasus campaign

 In 1916, Faik commanded the Ottoman II Corps during the Caucasus campaign.
-He was shot and killed during fighting around the Çavreşi mountains on 30 August 1916.
+He was shot and killed following the defeat of the Turkish forces during fighting around the Çavreşi mountains on 30 August 1916.